BarryDigby/epigenetics/README.md

 When staging the gene level counts, the `unstranded` column was selected to create the gene expression matrix for `TCGA-PRAD` (`scripts/1.format_assays.Rmd`: # 2. mRNA staging).

+Upon removal of the `Metastatic` sample, the number of samples was 50 `Normals` and 500 `Tumor` samples.

 ***